PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.Abstractions.md

 ### IAction

-The `IAction{T, TConfig}` interface defines abstraction, an action is the task operational/goal.
+The `IAction{T, TConfig}` interface defines the abstraction for the action, which is the task operational/goal.

 Method | Description
 :--- | :---